archaeoklammt/DFKV_data_model/linked_art_model.md

 ### Link to IIIF

-The data curation in 2021 resulted in the establishing of §§§ links to digital surrogates of the articles cited in the database.
-The LADM integrated IIIF in two ways.
-The first one focusses on the digital surrogate itself alas the IIIF-image.
-The second one addresses the IIIF-manifest as a collection of objects, that together form the digital surrogate.
-The later one fits to our database, as our interest lies on the digital surrogate of the entire article and not so much about the individual scans and there is no interest in different access points, but on the contrary the objective is to offer the link to the manifest.
-Therefore the way to link them into our model is by stating, that a IIIF-manifest has the article at stake <code>as subject</code>.
+Data curation in 2021 resulted in the establishment of links to digital surrogates of articles cited in the database.
+The LADM integrates IIIF in two ways.
+The first focuses on the digital surrogate itself, i.e., the IIIF-image.
+The second deals with the IIIF-manifest as a collection of digital objects that together form the digital surrogate.
+The latter fits our database because our interest is in the digital surrogate of the entire article rather than the individual scans.
+Moreover, there is no interest in different access points; our only objectivel is to provide the link to the manifest.
+Therefore, the way to include it in our model is to state that an IIIF-manifest is <code>subject</code> of the article in question.

 ---